raycturner/Online-Tutorials/Course Progress Log.md

 # Section 7 - Bootstrap.
 8. Lecture 72.
 Unit Objectives
 9. Lecture 73.
 About Bootstrap Versions
 10. Lecture 74.
-Whatis Bootstrap?
+What is Bootstrap?
 11. Lecture 75.
 Adding Bootstrap to a Project